kalebvandersys/CS408-M5.2-Lab/README.md

 ## Accessibility Lab Answers
 Color:
 The text is difficult to read because of the current color scheme.
 Can you do a test of the current color contrast (text/background), report the results of the test, and then fix it by changing the assigned colors?

 The lighthouse test reports "Background and foreground colors do not have a sufficient contrast ratio." before making any changes.
 It appears to flag ~37 elements.
 The lighthouse accessibility total score is 85.
-After fixing the lighthouse recommended changes under Contrast, the score increases to 89.
+After fixing the lighthouse recommended changes under Contrast, the score increases to 89 and the contrast section in the Lighthouse test is gone.

 Semantic HTML:
 The content is still not very accessible — report on what happens when you try to navigate it using a keyboard.